-In these times of Tesco car parks being as full of SUV-style cars as the car park at Eton at the start of term, the 4×4 is not quite as it seems.
-After years of Land Rovers and Range Rovers being the preserve of the country elite, they began appearing in a less muddy format more and more often.
+In these times of Tesco car parks being full of SUV-style cars, the 4×4 is not quite as it seems.
+After years of being the preserve of the country elite, 4x4s began appearing in a less muddy format more and more often.

-Before we had a hundred different shapes and sizes of SUV and compact SUV – we had just a handful of ‘real’ four-wheel drive cars available in the UK.
-These included the iconic Land Rover and Range Rover, as well as some very capable Japanese offerings like the Toyota Land Cruiser and Hilux, the Mitsubishi Shogun, and even small Suzuki models like the Jimny and its predecessors.
+Before we had a hundred different shapes and sizes of SUV, there were only a handful of ‘real’ four-wheel drive cars available in the UK.
+These included a few Land Rover and Range Rover models, as well as some very capable Japanese offerings like the Toyota Land Cruiser and Hilux, the Mitsubishi Shogun, and even small Suzuki models like the Jimny and its predecessors.
 All of these vehicles had one thing in common; they all had traditional 4×4 systems.

-Most vehicles using this sort of 4WD system also have mechanisms to lock the differential(s) in such a way to make sure left and right wheels are also getting equal drive.
+Most vehicles using this sort of 4WD/4×4 system have mechanisms to lock the differential(s) to make sure left and right wheels are getting equal drive.
 This last bit is critical because a normal car will always push the power to the wheel with least resistance.
-Anyone who has ever got a car stuck will have seen this, as one wheel spins furious while the the car goes nowhere.
-A locking diff system will mean that power goes equally to the right wheels, and this is what gets you out of the mud or snow.
+Anyone who has ever got a car stuck will have seen this, as one wheel spins furiously while the car goes nowhere.
+A locking diff system will mean that power goes equally to either side, and this is what gets you out of the mud or snow.